willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/8-summary.md

 # Summary

 We learned a lot in this lab!
 Let's recap some of what we learned:

 ## GitHub Credentials in Jenkins

 We learned how to create a Personal Access Token and store it in the Jenkins credential store.

-While credentials are not strictly needed for public repositories, GitHub will rate limit your Jenkins instance's API requests, which can dramatically slow down the pipeline and cause it to fail.
+While credentials aren't strictly needed for public repositories, GitHub will rate limit your Jenkins instance's API requests, which can dramatically slow down the pipeline and cause it to fail.

 ## Different Types of Jenkins Jobs